zdebruine/RcppClock/README.md

 ## Limitations

 * Not compatible with OpenMP parallelization.
-* Processes taking less than a microsecond cannot be reliably timed.
+* Processes taking less than a microsecond cannot be reliably timed on some platforms.